 Dry Hair is Not Your Enemy

-If you’re like most women, (including me) then you’ve spent a lot of time resenting your hair.
-For instance if you have natural curly hair than you’ve likely tried everything to straighten your hair.
-And vise versa!
+If you’re like most women (including me), then you’ve spent a lot of time resenting your hair.
+For instance, if you have naturally curly hair, then you’ve likely tried everything to straighten your hair.
+And vice versa!